PRIMEHOMEBOY/Lite-Will-Protocol/README.md

 ## 🌍 Built For

-LiteWill Vault was built for the LITECOIN ECOSYSTEM — one of the first real-world dApps deployed on LitVM.
+LiteWill Protocol was built for the LITECOIN ECOSYSTEM — one of the first real-world dApps deployed on LitVM.

 ## 👤 Builder